Why Should My Child Play Outside? Benefits of Outdoor Play for Kids

 Most parents would agree they want their kids to be physically healthy, in addition to being well-rounded, independent and compassionate individuals.
 What if we told you the best way to instill these qualities in your kids was to encourage them to spend more time outside?

 By encouraging younger kids to spend more time outside and away from digital devices, you’re not only aiding your child’s physical well-being, but you’re helping them improve their emotional and intellectual well-being, too.
-Whether it’s a trip to the park or taking a hike through the woods with their family, there’s no denying the benefits of stepping away from the screen and into the sunshine.
+Whether it’s a trip to the nature-inspired park or taking a hike through the woods with their family, there’s no denying the benefits of stepping away from the screen and into the sunshine.

 Physical Development Benefits of Outdoor Play